slfan2013/WCMC_DA/README.md

 WCMC.Course2017.STAT::update_childs()
 ```

 #### please note that the first time running the package will be slow because it downloads all the dependency packages.
-If any bug or other requirement, please contact the maintainer through email, slfan at ucdavis dot edu.
+If reporting any bug or requirement, please contact the maintainer through email, slfan at ucdavis dot edu.